-To assist state schools with the coordination of the Future Teacher program within their school.
+To assist state schools with the coordination of the Future Teachers initiatives within their school.

-The Future Teachers project is a suite of interrelated initiatives focused on promoting and fostering an interest in teaching as a career.
+The Future Teachers Project is a suite of interrelated initiatives focused on promoting and fostering an interest in teaching as a career.
 The project supports students to participate in a range of activities designed to showcase the work of the teacher in schools (the club) and to provide students with an opportunity to fast track their teaching career (the program).

-- Future Teacher bursary – Financial assistance in the form of a one-off bursary provided to secondary students that enrol in an approved unit of study towards an ITE program.
+Future Teachers Bursary: financial assistance in the form of a one-off bursary provided to secondary students who enrol in an approved course towards an ITE program.

 Duration of program